Secure Your Machines with OAuth 2.0 and OpenID Connect

 Steps to Implement OAuth 2.0 and OpenID Connect for Machine Identity

-- Access Resources: Use the access token to call APIs or access resources securely.
+- Access Resources: Now, the machine uses that access token to call apis or access the resources it's allowed to.

 Process Flow Diagram